aws/Device-Shadow-for-AWS-IoT-embedded-sdk/README.md

 This library has gone through code quality checks including for [GNU Complexity](https://www.gnu.org/software/complexity/manual/complexity.html), [MISRA coding standard](https://www.misra.org.uk/MISRAHome/MISRAC2012/tabid/196/Default.aspx), [Coverity statical analysis](https://scan.coverity.com/), and [AWS CBMC automated reasoning tool](https://www.youtube.com/watch?v=YwQHAPRhQkI&feature=youtu.be&t=1721) to validate memory safety, thread safety and functional correctness proof.
 Deviations to the MISRA C:2012 guidelines are documented under [MISRA Deviations](MISRA.md).

 ### Device Shadow Config File
-The Device Shadow library exposes build configuration macros that are required for building the library.
+The AWS IoT Device Shadow library exposes build configuration macros that are required for building the library.
 A list of all the configurations and their default values are defined in [shadow_config_defaults.h](source/include/shadow_config_defaults.h).
 To provide custom values for the configuration macros, a custom config file named `shadow_config.h` can be provided by the application to the library.